ctfdavis/v-slick-carousel/packages/docs/guide/why-v-slick-carousel.md

 ## Features

-**Vue 3 Slick Carousel** offers numerous features, including but not limited to:
+**V Slick Carousel** offers numerous features, including but not limited to:

 - Vue 3 suppoort (Vue 2 is not supported)
 - Multiple slides per group